MicrosoftDocs/azure-devops-docs/docs/project/search/advanced-work-item-search-syntax.md

 * Use the operators `>`, `>=`, `<`, `<=`, `=`, and `!=` for date, integer and float fields.
   For example, a search such as <strong>t: Bug CreatedDate> @Today-7</strong> finds all bugs created in the last week

-* For the search query that contain multiple terms and users looking for exact match, embed the search term inside " ";
+* For the search query that contains multiple terms and users looking for exact match, embed the search term inside " ";
   for example, a search such as **BuildPath: "tools.demoproject.com"** finds all work items that necessarily contain the path "tools.demoproject.com".

 <img alt="Quick inline search filters let you refine work items in seconds" src="media/work-item-search-get-started/NewFilters.gif" width="710" height="400" border="0"></img>

-## Quick Filters shortcuts
+## Quick filter shortcuts

-The common inline search filters can be quickly accessed using shortcuts:
+You can use the following common inline search filters to quickly access common shortcuts:

 * `a:` for **Assigned to:**
 * `c:` for **Created by:**
 * `s:` for **State**
 * `t:` for **Work item type**

-For example, you can use quick searches such as **a:@Me s:active t:bug** to find all bugs assigned to you.
+For example, you can use quick searches such as **`a:@Me s:active t:bug`** to find all bugs assigned to you.

 <a name="locationfunctions"></a>

-## Filters to scope projects, area and iteration paths
+## Scope projects and area and iteration paths using filters

 Filters make it easy to narrow the search to specified projects and area paths.
 Narrow the search to a specific location using the `proj`, `area`, or `iteration` filters: